codeigniter4/shield/docs/forcing_password_reset.md

 ### Remove Force Password Reset Flag On a User

 Undoing or removing the force password reset flag on a user can be done using the `undoForcePasswordReset()` method on the `User` entity.
-Returns boolean `true`/`false`.

 ```php
 $user->undoForcePasswordReset();